welch16/welch16.github.io/content/about.md

 title = "About"
 +++

-Hello, my name is Rene Welch and I am a Ph.D. student at the deparment of Statistics at UW - Madison.
+Hello, my name is Rene Welch and I am a Ph.D. candidate at the deparment of Statistics at UW - Madison.
 My research/work has been focused into developing computational tools to better understand sequencing data.

 My research interests are: